Pyrocarbine/Spotibine/README.md

 ### How It Works
     This program uses the Spotify Web API, and the user must create their own Spotify API app to gain access to a client ID and a client secret required for the program.
-    You can create one from the dashboard at [Spotify for Developers](https://developer.spotify.com/dashboard) (an account is required).
+    You can create one from the dashboard at <https://developer.spotify.com/dashboard> (an account is required).
     Once the client_id and client_secret are provided in a .env file, the user can run main.py.

     When the first track in a sequence is played, the program will add the following songs to the queue.